milesj/shapeshifter/docs/README.md

 - `--import` (string) - The import path to a `Schema` class, inserted at the top of every output file.
 Defaults to "shapeshifter".
 - `--nullable` (bool) - Marks all attributes as nullable by default.
 Not applicable to GraphQL.
   Defaults to false.
+- `--optional` (bool) - Marks all attributes as optional by default.
+Not applicable to GraphQL.
+  Defaults to false.
 - `--prop-types` (bool) - Generate PropTypes definitions.
 Defaults to "false".
 - `--schemas` (bool) - Include schema class exports in the output.
 Defaults to "false".